- Sectioning (paraffin and frozen)

 - IHC and in situ hybridization by special arrangement

-All work provided by the Animal Histopathology Core which is included in a publication record should acknowledge the contribution of the core facility.
+We would appreciate that all work provided by the Animal Histopathology Core which is included in a publication record should acknowledge the contribution of the core facility.
 Proper acknowledgment of our core facility enables us to obtain financial and other support so we may continue to provide essential services at a low cost.
 It would be appreciated if you sent a copy of the accepted manuscript and/or published paper to firstname.lastname@example.org.

 In addition, if any facility personnel makes a substantial intellectual and/or experimental contribution to a publication they deserve recognition just as any other co-author.
 This is essential for the professional development of our staff.
 We recommend scientists follow the “ABRF Recommended Guidelines for Authorship on Manuscripts”.